zaphyr-org/documentation/repositories/2.x/logger.md

 As you may have seen in the previous examples, multiple log handlers can be triggered simultaneously as soon as a log message is registered.

-For example, if you not only want to store a log message in a file, but also send it as an email to a responsible administrator, you can do this as follows:
+For example, if you not only want to store a log message in a file but also send it as an email to a responsible administrator, you can do this as follows:

 ```php